raphamorim/webpack-2-vs-rollup/README.md

 The idea is to compare the build between Webpack 2 and Rollup, checking features like Tree Shaking (recently added in Webpack 2).

-Note: Unlike tests like [this one](https://gist.github.com/forabi/2a538b263d0f1fe5f041), It really checks the comparison between the weight of the files, 'cause won't create a separated source map file.
+Note: Unlike tests like [this one](https://gist.github.com/forabi/2a538b263d0f1fe5f041), It'll check the comparison between differences about **file compression**, without create a separated source map file.

 ## Comparison